stansmoczyk/Zoffinger2/README.md

 # Zoffinger2
 Website Idea for a kayak rental store.
-This is just a mock up site not ment ffor real use.
+This is just a mock up site.